-2.4 Section 6.2 of the Agreement shall be amended and replaced in its entirety with the following:
+- 2.4 Section 6.2 of the Agreement shall be amended and replaced in its entirety with the following: - 6.2 Payment.

-6.2 Payment.
 In calendar year 2017 and 2018, MannKind shall pre-pay Amphastar for the Product at least ten (10) days prior to the estimated delivery date.
 For the avoidance of doubt, Amphastar shall not ship the Product to MannKind until such payment is received.
 Beginning in 2019 and for the remainder of the term of the Agreement, MannKind shall pay Amphastar for the Product within forty-five (45) days from shipment date of the Product.
-Amphastar shall submit an invoice electronically to MannKind, Attention: Account Payable, valenciaap@mannkindcorp.com.
-If any portion of an invoice is disputed then MannKind shall pay the undisputed amount and the Parties shall use good faith efforts to reconcile the disputed amount as soon as practicable.

-2.5 A new Section 6.5 shall be added to the Agreement as follows:

-6.5 Right of First Refusal in China.
+Amphastar shall submit an invoice electronically to MannKind, Attention: Account Payable, <a href="maintenant-valence-vale - 2.5 A new Section 6.5 shall be added to the Agreement as follows: - 6.5 Right of First Refusal in China.
 In consideration of the amendments contained in this Second Amendment and in the Option Amendment, MannKind hereby grants Amphastar the right of first refusal to participate in the development and commercialization of Afrezza in China through a collaborative arrangement.
 Specifically, Amphastar and MannKind agree that MannKind will not commence the process of obtaining approval of Afrezza in China without first providing Amphastar with (i) at least ninety (90) days prior written notice of MannKind's intention to commence the process of obtaining approval of Afrezza in China, and (ii) if Amphastar confirms its interest in collaborating in the development or commercialization of Afrezza in China in writing within thirty (30) days of receipt of MannKind's notice, then the Parties shall reserve sixty (60) days to negotiate in good faith the terms of such a collaborative arrangement for Afrezza in China.
 In the event that the Parties are unable to agree on commercial terms for a collaborative agreement after the sixty (60) day negotiation period, then MannKind shall have the right to negotiate a collaborative agreement with another party ("Competing Terms").
-MannKind shall present the Competing Terms to Amphastar in writing, and within sixty (60) days of receipt of the Competing Terms, Amphastar shall have the option to either (i) decline to match the Competing Terms, or (ii) agree to match the same Competing Terms and enter into a collaborative agreement with MannKind in China.

-2.6 Section 10.1 of the Agreement shall be extended until December 31, 2023.
+MannKind shall present the Competing Terms to Amphastar in writing, and within sixty (60) days of receipt of the Competing Terms, Amphastar shall have the option to either (i) decline to match the Competing Terms, or (ii) agree to match the same Competing Terms and enter into a collaborative agreement with MannKind in China. - 2.6 Section 10.1 of the Agreement shall be extended until December 31, 2023.
 All other terms and conditions in paragraph 10.1 shall remain in full force and effect.